Home

 "Impossible.
 You Americans alwayz 'ave to show your passports on arrival in France !"
 The American senior gave the Frenchman a long hard look.
 Then he quietly explained, "Well, when I came ashore at Omaha Beach in '44, I couldn't find any Frenchmen to show it to!!!

-If you have any MOAA-Hawaii chapter questions click: info@moaa-hawaii.org
+If you have any MOAA-Hawaii chapter questions email us by clicking here: info@moaa-hawaii.org

 If you have any web corrections, comments or questions click: admin@moaa-hawaii.org